Mirantis/lens-extension-cc/CONTRIBUTING.md

 Now, as you make source changes, the build will run, and __usually__ all you need to do is __reload the Lens window__ (`CMD+R` on macOS) to see your changes.
 If you make changes under `/src/main` (or any shared code that's used by that code), however, you will need to __restart Lens__ because code on the main thread does not get reloaded with `CMD+R`.

-You can also run a one-off development build with `yarn dev`.
+You can also run a one-off development build with `npm run dev`.

 > Note these steps will get much easier once [this Lens issue](https://github.com/lensapp/lens/issues/1741) is fixed.